The History of Washington Ambulance Association

 The Washington Ambulance Association of today is very fortunate in having highly trained & dedicated personnel available day and night.
 Our goal is to have medical personnel on the scene as quickly as possible.
 To this end, we operate a First Responder System.
 The normal procedure is to respond to the scene of the emergency if that would be closer than responding to Headquarters.
 All WAA members are issued “jump kits” to be carried in their personal vehicles so that they are able to respond directly to the scene of an emergency.
 These jump kits are equipped with more medical supplies than the actual ambulance carried in the early days.
 All WAA members carry 2-way radios so they may stay in contact with dispatch and each other.
 When a legal crew of at least one EMT & one EMR have assembled in quarters - the ambulance will move to the scene.
 In the event that there are multiple calls simultaneously, the Washington Volunteer Fire Department responds with a crew of medically trained personnel on Rescue One or Rescue Two to assist our Ambulance First Responders.
 In addition, WAA has access to the regional paramedic as well as Life Star Aero-Medical Helicopter.

-Our current ambulance (pictured below) is a Lifeline 2006 Ford E-450 SD 158" chassis; 167" x 96" Superliner Type III Body.
-It was delivered in August of 2007.
-To keep up with current advances, it has recently been outfitted with a Stryker Power Cot and a Power Load System.
+Our current ambulances (pictured below) are "A1", a Lifeline 2006 Ford E-450 SD and "A2" a Lifeline 2016 Ford F-450 4WD that went into service in December of 2016.
+A2 has been outfitted with a Stryker Power Cot and a Power Load System.
 These latest innovations assist greatly in moving patients safely in and out of the ambulance.
-We are also proud to participate in a pilot program within Connecticut.
-Washington Ambulance has a 12 Lead Electrocardiogram (also ECG or EKG) which allows us to record the electrical activity of the heart and transmit this vital information to the doctor at the receiving hospital while en route.
+We are also carry a 12 Lead Electrocardiogram (also ECG or EKG) on each ambulance which allows us to record the electrical activity of the heart and transmit this vital information to the doctor at the receiving hospital while en route.
 This information, delivered as quickly as possible, can make all the difference in determining the best treatment for the critical care patient.
 In January of 2016 we added a very important piece of medical equipment to our ambulance by purchaing a LUCAS 2 Chest Compression Device.
 This is a life-saving machine which allows us to deliver superior CPR to patients in cardiac arrest.

 2015 was a record year for our ambulance being dispatched to 371 emergency calls.
-2016 will go down in history as an exciting year for Washington Ambulance Association in many ways.
-We have an enthusiastic corps, a new slate of line officers, and now have two ambulances in our fleet, ready to respond to our community's needs.
-We are also looking forward to celebrating the 75th anniversary of our first call - February 15, 2017!
+2017 will go down in history as an exciting year for Washington Ambulance Association in many ways.
+Most noteworthy is the upgrade in responsiveness now that we have two ambulances in our fleet.
+We also celebrated the 75th anniversary of our first call - February 15, 2017!

 We look toward a bright future as we celebrate our past.